davewadestein/CVent-Apprenti-Academy/project/EXAPUNKS/EXAPunks-Part-1.md

 operands can be either registers or numbers.

 Here are a few parsing constraints:
-* Any unknown instruction, register or invalid number should result in a crash
+* Any unknown instruction, register or invalid number should result in an exception thrown (stopping the program)
-* Leading spaces (at the start of a line of code) should be safely ignored
+* Leading spaces (at the start of a line of code) should be ignored
-* Empty lines should be ignored
+* Blank lines should be ignored

 Write a program that can understand a piece of code with any of the above instructions and run it.